 kPin each controller

 - The sensor gains used by the avoid-obstacles controller

 - The calculation of v as a function of ω in each controller

 - The obstacle standoff distance used by the follow-wall controller

 We’ve done a lot of work to get to this point, and this robot seems pretty clever.
 Yet, if you run Sobot Rimulator through several randomized maps, it won’t be long before you find one that this robot can’t deal with.
 Sometimes it drives itself directly into tight corners and collides.
 Sometimes it just oscillates back and forth endlessly on the wrong side of an obstacle.
 Occasionally it is legitimately imprisoned with no possible path to the goal.
 After all of our testing and tweaking, sometimes we must come to the conclusion that the model we are working with just isn’t up to the job, and we have to change the design or add functionality.

-In the robot universe, our little robot’s “brain” is on the simpler end of the spectrum.
-Many of the failure cases it encounters could be overcome by adding some more advanced AI to the mix.
-More advanced robots make use of techniques such as mapping, to remember where it’s been and avoid trying the same things over and over, heuristics, to generate acceptable decisions when there is no perfect decision to be found, and machine learning, to more perfectly tune the various control parameters governing the robot’s behavior.
+In the mobile robot universe, our little robot’s “brain” is on the simpler end of the spectrum.
+Many of the failure cases it encounters could be overcome by adding some more advanced software to the mix.
+More advanced robots make use of techniques such as mapping, to remember where it’s been and avoid trying the same things over and over; heuristics, to generate acceptable decisions when there is no perfect decision to be found; and machine learning, to more perfectly tune the various control parameters governing the robot’s behavior.